 Haw River State Park, situated on 1,424 acres of Piedmont forest, fields, wetlands, and uplands, is home for The Summit Environmental Education and Conference Center, N.C.
 State Park’s first residential environmental education center.
 The Summit offers complete environmental education, retreat, and conference center amenities for lodging, meeting, recreational, and special programming for overnight groups.

 Important to Know

-Please download the “Class Descriptions and Level Guidelines; Haw River 2019” to help guide you to appropriate level class placements.
+“Class Descriptions and Level Guidelines; Haw River 2022” will help guide you to appropriate level class placements.
 Descriptions provide an overview of all the classes.
-If you have questions that are not answered by the information downloads, please don’t hesitate to email us at email@example.com.
+If you have questions that are not answered by the information downloads, please don’t hesitate to email us at firstname.lastname@example.org.